findtharun/Railway_bot/README.md

 SPECIAL FEATURES INCLUDED FOR THIS BOT ARE:
-   1.SPELL CHECK AND AUTO CORRECTION
+   1.SPELL CHECK AND AUTO CORRECTION.
-   2.SPEECH TO TEXT CONVERSION
+   2.SPEECH TO TEXT CONVERSION.
+RailwayBot.Ipynb contains chat bot code written in python from scratch.
+Autocoorection.ipynb contains  code auto coorection of entered words from the user.